 Hello!
 Nice of you to pop by.

-Being the eldest of six siblings, leading a pack comes naturally indeed.
-And having studied Psychology & Neuroscience at Liverpool Uni, I’m fascinated by the incredible bond we forge with our dogs.
-I love learning to communicate in ways they understand, such as using more body language than verbal cues, and always strive to notice and reward good behaviour as consistently as possible.
-Dogs generally want to please so I think the trick is to be alert and compliment them whenever they behave well.
-That way they’ll repeat it, and feel secure and confident.
+I studied Psychology & Neuroscience at Liverpool Uni and am fascinated by the incredible relationships we forge with our dogs.
+I love learning to communicate in ways they understand, such as using more body language than verbal cues, and always striving to notice and reward good behaviour as consistently as possible.